valinsky/anaconda_rock_paper_scissors/README.md

     - `POST /api/v1/signup` and `POST /api/v1/login`
     - Payload `{"username": "username"}`
     - No password needed currently :)
-2. 2 players initiate a game via `api.create_game`:
+2. 2 players initiate a game via `api.create_game`.

     The REST equivalent could be:
     - `POST /api/v1/games`
     - Payload `{"user1_id": "user1_id", "user2_id": "user2_id"}`
     - Response: a game id and a session token
-3. The 2 players play the game via `api.play`:
+3. The 2 players play the game via `api.play`.
     - No REST equivalent in this case.
 This logic can live on the frontend.
-4. The game is finished and progress is potentially saved via `api.save_game` and `api.end_game`:
+4. The game is finished and progress is potentially saved via `api.save_game` and `api.end_game`.

     The REST equivalent could be:
     - `POST /api/v1/games/{game_id}`